mcroteau/parakeet/README.md

 }
 ```

-Add cookie xml declaration just in case the container
+Add Cookie xml declaration just in case the container
 doesn't pick up the cookie on authentication.
 Add to the **web.xml**

 ```